Corporate Immigration in Denmark - FAQ

 Dual citizenship is allowed in Denmark since 2015, meaning you can apply for foreign nationality without losing your Danish citizenship.
 Earlier dual citizenship was only allowed if you obtained dual nationality automatically by birth.

 If you lost your Danish nationality before 2015 due to this, it is possible to retain your Danish citizenship by application.
-The deadline for applications are June 30, 2026.
+The deadline for applications is June 30, 2026.

 SIRI has an easy access to information on work permits available both in English and Danish on their webpage: